amsify42/jquery.amsify.form/README.md

 	},
 });
 ```
 As you can see above, in rules key we are passing callback function with one parameter which is the value of field **username**.
-The key of the callback function is the name of field. <br />
+The key of the callback function is the name of field.
+You can pass multiple callback functions in rules for different fields. <br />

 This function should either return true(if validated according to your logic) or error message which is the string.<br />